jindrichmynarz/dissertation/parts/introduction.md

 Viewed as a use case, our task is to select, combine, and apply the state-of-the-art techniques to a real-world scenario.
 Our key stakeholders in this use case are the participants in the public procurement market: contracting authorities, who represent the side of demand, and bidders, who represent the side of supply.
 The stakeholder groups are driven by different interests; contracting authorities represent the public sector while bidders represent the private sector, which gives rise to a sophisticated interplay of the legal framework of public procurement and the commercial interests.

+Our topic is firmly grounded in the research direction of the Department of Information and Knowledge Engineering (DIKE) at the University of Economics in Prague where our work was conducted.
+Our research builds both on linked data and data mining, uniting the principal areas researched at DIKE.
+Linked data is a pervasive part of our work, manifest in the data preparation as well as in the SPARQL-based matchmakers.
+Data mining surfaces in our application of tensor factorization via RESCAL for matchmaking.
+The adopted topic constitutes a natural continuation of this dissertation author's prior work with linked open data since 2009.
+The topic was originally formulated as part of the LOD2,^[<http://lod2.eu>] a 7^th^ Framework Programme EU research project on linked open data, which funded our work from 2011 to 2014.

 <!-- Problem statement